 Making the change

-Often, we find that single pane windows just aren’t efficient enough for most homes.
-Whether it is a matter of saving on bills, improving comfort, or helping to reduce carbon emissions, an investment in double-pane windows may be the right choice for you.
+Often, we find that single-pane windows just aren’t efficient enough for most homes.
+Whether it is a matter of saving on bills, improving comfort or helping to reduce carbon emissions, an investment in double-pane windows may be the right choice for you.
 And whether you're replacing just one or many windows, you can see and feel the impact of double-pane windows right away.